jeffoneilldev/dcd-milestone-project-recipes/README.md

 - HTML and CSS code was validated through the relevant validators.

 ## Deployment
-I deployed my project using Heroku.
-From my repository, I selected "Settings" and scrolled down to Github Pages.
-I clicked on the "Source" drop-down menu and selected "Master Branch" then clicked "Save".
-I then received the link to my website and copied it.
-I pasted the link into the top of my repository along with a short description of the project.
-I clicked on the link and did more testing of my site and everything is working.
-Here is the live link to my "recipes" app
+I deployed my project using Heroku...Here is the live link to my "recipes" app
 ## Credits
 ### Content
 Recipe images from Google.

 ### Media
-Header and Footer images created by me on Affinity Designer Pro on Mac.
+Header and Footer images created by me using Affinity Designer Pro on Mac.

 ### Acknowledgements
 Code institute tutorials.